cheesecaketechnologies/reconly/README.md

 You must have explicit permission to scan the targets you're testing.
 Cheesecake Technologies is not responsible for misuse or illegal activity.

+Disclaimer

+This tool is intended for use in authorized bug bounty programs only.
+You must have explicit permission to test and report vulnerabilities on any system you use this tool with.
+Unauthorized use of this tool on systems without permission may be illegal and could result in criminal or civil penalties.

+The authors and contributors of this project are not responsible for any misuse or damage caused by this tool.
+Always comply with all applicable laws and the terms of any bug bounty program you participate in.

 📬 Stay in the Loop

 Get updates and early access to the paid SaaS version: